 - Pork: Get a good rack of baby pork ribs

-How To Make Baby Back Ribs On The Grill:
+How to Make Grilled Baby Back Ribs

-- Make the spice rub mix: Combine the brown sugar, chili, cumin, and smoked paprika in a small bowl.
+- Make the spice rub mix.
+Combine the brown sugar, chili, cumin, and smoked paprika in a small bowl.

-- Season the pork: Season the pork with salt and black pepper, then rub it with the prepared spice mix.
+- Season the pork.
+Season the pork with salt and black pepper, then rub it with the prepared spice mix.

-- Make the BBQ rub mix: combine all of the ingredients in a bowl and whisk well.
+- Make the BBQ rub mix. combine all of the ingredients in a bowl and whisk well.

 - Serve pork while still warm, either as a whole rack or cut each rib individually.